sphadnis007/go-postgres-as-nosql/README.md

 ## About
 This simple project implements "Shopping Cart" used on e-commerce websites.
-It is a common shopping cart used to store data of all users and their corresponding carts.
-It has only one table "cart" which stores array of products with details as a json blob in the database.
+To learn more about how it works, checkout the #example section.

 ## Motive
 1. Learn how to interact with Postgres using Golang.